skip to main page

 Interview

-“AI is a game changer, but not a panacea.“
+“AI is a game changer, but not a cure-all.“

 Artificial intelligence is one of the key technologies of our time.
 In an interview with Inka Krischke, editor of the trade journal Computer & Automation, Managing Director Christian Wolf talks about TURCK's positioning and contribution to the topic of AI – true to the motto "smart data instead of big data," TURCK is focusing on "edge AI" instead of cloud load and will be presenting its AI camera TIV at SPS 2025, which sets new standards for efficiency and robustness in industrial image processing with AI directly in the field.